nerdcuba/nerdcuba/README.md

 - 💬 Telegram: [@nerdcuba](https://t.me/nerdcuba)
 - 🧠 Sharing ideas & learning something new every day!

+---

+### ⚡ Fun fact

+I use Linux with two screens like Iron Man 😎.
+If I'm not coding, I'm exploring blockchains, privacy, and coffee ☕️.

 > “Open-source everything, learn by doing.” – me 🙌